 Win Win: A Review (Review #314)

 Things are going well, until the sudden appearance of Leo's grandson Kyle (Alex Shaffer), son of Leo's estranged wife.
 With nowhere to put Kyle, Mike has no choice but to take him in.
 Fortunately for Mike, he discovers Kyle is a natural wrestler.
-Despite the misgivings of Mike's fellow coach Stephen (Jeffrey Tambor), he not only agrees to put Ryan on the team (and have wrestling enthusiast Terry as co-coach).
+Despite the misgivings of Mike's fellow coach Stephen (Jeffrey Tambor), he puts Ryan on the team and have wrestling enthusiast Terry as co-coach.
 Now things are starting to go well for both Mike and Kyle: the former now has a good wrestling team and a secret source of income, the latter (unaware that Leo should not be at the home), building a relationship with the grandfather he never knew and a stable home life.